 The young seer’s messages were especially memorable when it came to what women wore.
 “Woe to women wanting in modesty!” she said.
 “Women are worse than men on account of the fashions.”

-Her messages often focused on purity as well as kindness.
-“Have charity even for bad people.”
+Her messages often focused on purity, as well as kindness.
+“Have charity even for bad people,” she said simply.

-Her life and that of the other seers demonstrated the importance of simplicity and avoidance of overindulgence.
-“Luxurious living must be avoided; people most do penance and repent of their sins.
+Her life and that of the other seers demonstrated the importance of “littleness” and avoidance of overindulgence.
+“Luxurious living must be avoided; people must do penance and repent of their sins.
 Great penance is indispensable.”

 [resources: Holy in a Hurry]